cypherpunk-academy/2064/en/068_1918_2023_Interrogation_2.md

 I told you."

 "Wait, Captain.
-I have an intermediate layer," calls Bertold.
+I have an intermediate layer," calls Berthold.

 Captain: "Intermediate insert?
 Good.
-You always have good interludes."
+You always have pleasant interludes."

-Bertold slowly approaches Wilhelm from behind.
+Berthold slowly approaches Wilhelm from behind.
 Then he opens his trousers, grabs his penis and pisses Wilhelm over his back and shoulder with a wide beam, accompanied by loud laughter from all the other soldiers.

 Captain: "Joah.